Resources

 • Massachusetts Healthy Aging Collaborative – Working to make Massachusetts a national leader in vibrant and age-friendly communities.
 The Collaborative has identified a two-part model to promote healthy aging and the delivery of elder services in Massachusetts through evidence-based programs and other health promotion programs to support healthy communities.
 Programs and services should reflect the diversity and heterogeneity of older adults across the state.

-• Agency for Healthcare Quality and Research (AHQR) – National Healthcare Quality and Disparities Reports – The National Healthcare Quality and Disparities Report presents trends for measures related to access to care, affordable care, care coordination, effective treatment, healthy living, patient safety, and person-centered care.
+• Agency for Healthcare Quality and Research (AHQR) – National Healthcare Quality and Disparities Reports presents trends for measures related to access to care, affordable care, care coordination, effective treatment, healthy living, patient safety, and person-centered care.
 The report presents, in chart form, the latest available findings on quality of and access to healthcare, as well as disparities related to race and ethnicity, income, and other social determinants of health.
 Includes state level snapshots and various chartbooks.
 Report years available from 2003 through 2019.

-• Navigating Aging – Navigating Aging focuses on medical issues and advice associated with aging and end-of-life care, helping America’s 45 million seniors and their families navigate the health care system.
+• Navigating Aging focuses on medical issues and advice associated with aging and end-of-life care, helping America’s 45 million seniors and their families navigate the health care system.
 Navigating Aging is part of the Kaiser Health News website.

-• The Network for Public Health Law – The Network for Public Health Law provides leadership in the use of law to protect, promote and improve health and health equity.
+• The Network for Public Health Law provides leadership in the use of law to protect, promote and improve health and health equity.
 They provide non-partisan legal technical assistance and resources, collaborating with a broad set of partners across sectors to expand and enhance the use of practical legal and policy solutions.

 • Peterson-Kaiser Family Foundation Health System Tracker – How well is the U.S. health system performing?
 Explore a variety of indicators of health spending, quality of care, access, and health outcomes.